awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-operations.md

 + While a cluster is pausing, it can't be resumed until the pause operation is complete\.
 + When you pause a cluster, billing is suspended\.
 However, the pause operation typically completes within 15 minutes, depending upon the size of the cluster\.
 + Audit logs are archived and not restored on resume\.
++ After a cluster is paused, traces and logs might not be available for troubleshooting problems that occurred before the pause\.
 + No\-backup tables on the cluster are not restored on resume\.
 For more information about no\-backup tables, see [Excluding tables from snapshots](working-with-snapshots.md#snapshots-no-backup-tables)\.

 When you resume a cluster, consider the following: